 Wherever you are in your school's journey, they can help you use the Pathway framework to develop a goal and get the support to achieve it.

 Support for Your School

-AMS is here to support you as you move along the Steps of the Pathway.
-In addition to personalized coaching, you will have access to self-assessment tools and sample documents, as well as other resources.
+AMS is here to support you as you move along the Steps of the Pathway with access to self-assessment tools and sample documents, as well as other resources.

 You will also receive a Pathway seal to use on your website as a signal to your parent community of your commitment to quality.
 Each time you advance to a new step, we will send you a new, updated seal.
 Schools on the Pathway at Step 5 and above also receive an AMS School Quality certificate.
 And, all schools on the Pathway are recognized as such in our school directory, including on the school’s personal AMS webpage.